Cry Macho (film)

-Cry Macho was filmed in the state of New Mexico; Ben Davis was the cinematographer, Mark Mancina was the composer, and Joel and David Cox were the editors.
-Cry Macho was theatrically released in the United States on September 17, 2021, by Warner Bros.
-Pictures with a simultaneous release on the HBO Max streaming service for 31 days.
-Cry Macho underperformed at the box office, grossing $16 million against a $33 million budget.
+Cry Macho was filmed from November to December 2020 in the state of New Mexico; Ben Davis was the cinematographer, Mark Mancina was the composer, and Joel and David Cox were the editors.
+It was theatrically released in the United States on September 17, 2021, by Warner Bros.
+Pictures with a simultaneous 31-day release on the HBO Max streaming service.
+The film underperformed at the box office, grossing $16 million against a $33 million budget.
 It received mixed reviews, with its visuals and score receiving praise while the screenplay was targeted for criticism; Eastwood's performance drew polarized responses.